mcp-rune 0.107.0

 order: 2,

-title: 'Get the rule creation guide',
+title: 'Get the task creation guide',

 tool: 'get_prompt_guide',

-toolArgs: { guide_name: 'create_rule' },
+toolArgs: { guide_name: 'create_task' },

 tips: ['Use mode: "quick" if you already know the field values']